The Real Thing (Tony Di Bart song): Critical reception

 Andy Beevers from Music Weeks RM Dance Update noted that "it has now become a permanent fixture in many DJs' boxes".
 He said about the 1994 remix, "They retain the excellent catchy vocals and back them up wlth a more complete club track.
 It builds from an almospheric piano and synth intro with leasing snatches of beats into a driving epic with blg breakdowns."
 In his weekly RM dance column, James Hamilton, described it as "last autumn's mournfully moaned light floater now faster like its old B-side in blippily swirled plonking fluttery 0-128.8bpm Joy Brothers Remake".

+Music video

+The music video for "The Real Thing" was filmed on location in the Canary Islands, Spain, specifically Lanzarote, featuring beaches, volcanic landscapes, and a wind sculpture.
+Throughout the video, a female appears on different sites.
+Di Bart told on Twitter in 2020, that she was a friend of the director who shot the video.
+"The Real Thing" received "prime break out" rotation on MTV Europe in June 1994.
+The following month, it was B-listed on German music television channel VIVA.
+In October 1994, it was also B-listed on France's MCM.

 Impact and legacy

 "The Real Thing" received a nomination for Tune of the Year at the 1994 International Dance Awards in London.
 The Guardian included the song in their "60 years of No 1 singles – The best No 1 records" in 2012.
 Tomorrowland featured the song in their official list of "The Ibiza 500" in 2020.